Spain-Balearic Islands Flag

 Not normally such big fans, these places can be very intimidating, but hanging about near the lake out front, it was noticed that the queues were down.

-[1] 'Sssh!' and cover up those shoulders!
+Intimidating in a 'Sssh!' and cover up those shoulders! way, by the way.

 Once inside, however, and this is astonishing!
 Not exactly a Damascene conversion but the light was certainly seen.
 The light that enters by the stained glass rose window creating a sunset inside.

 Twice a year, when the alignments are right, this is projected onto the opposite wall although Stonehenge sort of beat them to it by about 4,000 years.

 Arab Baths (Carrer de Can Serra)

-A bit of a disappointment, baths-wise that is, but these date back to the Moors and 20 minutes of your time will have you transported back to the 10th century.
+These, however, date back to the Moors and 20 minutes of your time will have you transported back to the 10th century.

 If you're fond of an artwork, this whole city will keep you contemplating.